Today’s post comes from Rebecca Brenner, an intern in the History Office at the National Archives in Washington, D.C.

 - 1977: The National Archives created the National Bicentennial Time Capsule, which will be opened on July 4, 2075.

 - 1990: The Declaration’s 15th annual birthday party included a reading of the document, Revolutionary-era music, a simulation of musket fire on Constitution Avenue, and a parade.

 - 2001: The 225th birthday of the Declaration marked the last day until July 4, 2004, that the Declaration would be on display for the holiday.

 - 2002–2003: The National Archives’ Fourth of July festivities took place at Union Station in Washington, DC, while the National Archives Rotunda underwent renovations.

 - 2009: The National Archives exhibited a rare print on parchment of the Declaration of Independence—made from the original copperplate engraved by William J. Stone in 1823—which was on loan from David M. Rubenstein.

 Small details change each year, but annual traditions remain the same and grow even stronger.
 The reading of the Declaration of Independence, Revolutionary-era music, and various children’s activities will likely continue past the opening of the National Bicentennial Capsule in 2075.

-The National Archives will be commemorating the Declaration’s 239th birthday this year.
+The National Archives will be commemorating the Declaration’s birthday again this year.
 Celebrations will include a reading of the Declaration of Independence, a performance by the Fife and Drum Corps, and visits from costumed interpreters of Thomas Jefferson, John Adams, and Benjamin Franklin, among other activities.

 For more information see our calendar of events.